INFLAMMATION AND ITS DEEP CORRECTION

 I do not suggest in any way that the government should restrict our access to higher-dose vitamins and minerals.
 However, one must be careful and consider the possibility that too much of a good thing can contribute to inflammation in some people.

-13. A need for certain cleansing procedures in the body.
-I find that in some cases, inflammation will not resolve until a person cleans the colon thoroughly, for example, and gets rid of often several pounds of old, impacted fecal matter that is often harboring bacteria or parasites that just irritate the body mechanically and chemically, day after day.
+A need for certain cleansing procedures in the body.
+Some cases, inflammation will not resolve until a person cleans the colon thoroughly, for example, and gets rid of old and often impacted fecal matter that is often harboring bacteria or parasites that irritate the body mechanically and chemically, day after day.
 For more on this topic, read Coffee Enemas.

 Another, very simple procedure that helps some inflammation is foot and perhaps hand reflexology.
 This ancient and simple system of healing actually works better than most medical drugs and relieves certain energetic blockages in the body.
 To learn more about it, read Reflexology on this site.